Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Application: Analysis of Defensive Deception utilizing Asymmetric Recognition

-Note that, Definition~\ref{def:detection-averse_G2} does not require the adversary to avoid being detected in the game $\mc{G}_2$.
-Even with detection-averse utilities, the adversary may choose a strategy such that~\eqref{eq:firm_belief_G2} does not hold unless she has a firm belief that the defender is aware of the vulnerability.
+Note that Definition~\ref{def:detection-averse_G2} is a necessary requirement to make the game interesting, because the adversary is not afraid of being detected at all without this condition.

 Next, we define desirable strategies that should be achieved by Bayesian defense mechanisms.
-We say a strategy in $\mc{G}_2$ to be asymptotically benign when it becomes benign regardless of the defender's awareness. \begin{defin} {\bf (Asymptotically Benign Strategies in $\mc{G}_2$)} A strategy profile $s$ in the game $\mc{G}_2$ is said to be asymptotically benign when
+We say a strategy in $\mc{G}_2$ to be asymptotically benign when it becomes benign regardless of the defender's awareness. \begin{defin} {\bf (Asymptotically Benign Strategies in $\mc{G}_2$)} A strategy profile $s$ in the game $\mc{G}_2$ is asymptotically benign when

 for any $\tr\in\iThetar$. \end{defin}

 Note that Definition~\ref{def:asymp_benign_G2} requires the strategy to be asymptotically benign for any $\tr\in\iThetar$.
 In other words, the strategy is needed to be asymptotically benign even if the defender is unaware of the vulnerability.